hari3399/4883-Softwaretools/Assignments /A07.1/README.md

 5. The scraped weather data will be formatted and displayed in a table using PySimpleGUI.

+## Program execution instructions
+1. Install the required libraries: PySimpleGUI, BeautifulSoup, selenium.
+You can install them using pip, the package installer for Python.
+Open a command prompt or terminal and run the following commands:  pip install PySimpleGUI pip install beautifulsoup4 pip install selenium

+2. Make sure that all the provided  script files are placed in the same directory.
+If you're using a different name for the Chrome WebDriver executable file or the JSON file, you'll need to update the import statements accordingly.

+3. Run the file named get_weather.py.

 ## Sample Url1 input&output screenshots

 <img width="495" alt="url1_input" src="https://github.com/hari3399/4883-Softwaretools/assets/123417887/b4c836ac-58fe-48bf-ae1b-b4521d687b09">